AmigoCorretor/backend/README.md

 ### `npx tsc -w`

-If this commando doesn't work, you need to install typescript first:

-### `npm install typescript --save-dev`

 Then run the project using:

 ### `npm start`

-Now use Postman to reach to API's endpoints in http://localhost:3000/posts and http://localhost:3000/users
+Now use Postman to reach to API's endpoints in http://localhost:3000/users and http://localhost:3000/posts, http://localhost:3000/images and http://localhost:3000/favorites.

-On PG ADMIN create a new DB called AmigoCorretor